daiguo/learngit/readme.txt

 Git is a free softwore.
-Git is a version control system. this is daiguoxing  the first time learn Git.
+Git is a version control system. this is daiguoxing  the first time learn Git. sjdksa